-Over the next two days, the team was communicating constantly.
-We write lists of every thing that went wrong: where our alerting failed, where we could introduce additional checksumming, how we might stream trade data to another instance and increase the frequency of backups.
-We introduce more fine-grained alerts up and down the stack, and begin testing them.
+Over the next two days, the team communicating constantly.
+We wrote lists of every thing that went wrong: where our alerting failed, where we could introduce additional checksumming, how we might stream trade data to another instance and increase the frequency of backups.
+We introduced more fine-grained alerts up and down the stack, and began testing them.

 - Don’t touch production.

 - Treat in-service instances as immutable: clone, modify, test, switch.